Sale!

 To many first-time visitors’ surprise, at least urban areas of Colombia are actually much more modern, a lot less traditional and no more dangerous than most of Latin America.
 Once notorious for drug trafficking and homicides, the country has really cleaned up its act and has now found itself under the tourist radar.
 Tourism is growing steadily as visitors finally feel comfortable exploring the country’s many attractions: colonial cities, archaeological ruins, coffee plantations, high-mountain trekking, tropical beaches and islands, scuba diving, surfing and whale watching.
 Add to all that good food, an exciting nightlife scene and out-of-this-world coffee and the decision to be made is not whether to visit Colombia but rather when.

-List Price: $19.99 Available for immediate download or online reading
+List Price: Original price was: $24.99.Current price is: $19.99.
+Available for immediate download or online reading

 Share this guide.